 By the end of the summer when the new nighttime drama “Revenge” finally premiered on ABC, I was so sick of the endless commercials for it that I nearly didn’t watch.
 The only reason I tuned in was because there were fleeting images of beach houses with amazing woodwork in the ads that I wanted to see more of.
 And boy, am I glad I did.

 Emily VanCamp (who you may recognize from “Brothers & Sisters“) plays Emily Thorne, a woman with a secret past and hidden agendas who rents this great little beach house in the Hamptons (“little” compared to the Grayson mansion next door):

-By the second episode, they began filming in Los Angeles, presumably on a set built to recreate the look of the original beach house.
+By the second episode, they began filming in Los Angeles on a set built to recreate the look of the original beach house.
 Now the main rooms have soft green walls, and you’ll notice the beamed ceilings are a little different:

 They did a great job of giving the set the same overall look and feel, though.
 I bet most people didn’t notice the changes.